Elhameed/alx-low_level_programming/README.md

 # Low-level programming & Algorithm

-In this repo, you will find different programs written on low levl programming for the Alx software engineering program.
+In this repo, you will find different programs written on low level programming for the Alx software engineering program.
 I am looking forward to expanding my knowledge of C programming by constantly going through the concepts and projects provided by the school.

 * [0x00.
 C - Hello, World](./0x00-hello_world)
 * [0x01.
 C - Variables, if, else, while](./0x01-variables_if_else_while)